How to Build HIPAA Compliant Mobile App? Explore Top Healthcare Laws & Regulations Apply to Your Healthcare App in the USA

 2) What are the top healthcare laws in the USA?

-You should adhere to relevant healthcare law(s) if your healthcare mobile app collects, creates and shares consumer information.
+You should adhere to relevant healthcare law(s) if your healthcare mobile app collects, creates, and shares consumer information.

 The following are the top 4 healthcare laws applicable in the USA.

-How to build a HIPAA compliant mobile and web app in the USA?
+How to build a HIPAA-compliant mobile and web app in the USA?

-Developing a HIPAA compliant healthcare app is not rocket science.
+Developing a HIPAA-compliant healthcare app is not rocket science.

-Once you are aware of it, just keep in mind those laws during the app development process – rather say, the coding lifecycle.
+Once you are aware of it, just keep those laws in mind during the app development process – rather say, the coding lifecycle.

 Question 1: Do you create, receive, and save the personal information of patients?